-The undergraduate course in Social Sciences aims to graduate professionals with a solid humanitarian base and competence for the application of social research.
-Students benefit from the interdisciplinary environment of the Center for Research and Documentation on the History of Contemporary Brazil (CPDOC) and from the faculty’s experience in teaching, research and documentation.
+The Social Sciences graduate course aims to train professionals with a solid humanist base and the competences to perform social research.
+The course demands a volume of reading and theory while developing practical skills in research methodology.
+Students benefit from the interdisciplinary environment at the Center for Research and Documentation in the History of Contemporary Brazil (CPDOC) and from the institution's experience of teaching, research and archives.

-The FGV School of Social Sciences (FGV CPDOC) traces its roots to the Center for Research and Documentation in Contemporary Brazilian History (CPDOC), an important research center focusing on the social sciences and history that was founded in 1973.
-It has been a pioneer in storing the private archives of public figures, which tell the political, economic, social and cultural history of Brazil, as well as the evolution of the country’s international relations.
-The school has also led the way in democratizing access to the content of its historical archives, which can be consulted free of charge via the internet.
-The school runs undergraduate, professional master’s, academic master’s and doctoral courses.
+The FGV School of Social Sciences (CPDOC) originates from the Center for the Research and Documentation of the Contemporary History of Brazil (CPDOC), an important research center with a focus on Social Sciences and History, created in 1973.
+It is a pioneering institutions in Brazil, holding the private archives of many public figures whose records tell the political, economic, social and cultural history of Brazil, as well as the course of the nation’s international relations.
+It is also a leader in the democratization of access to its historical collection, which can be consulted free of charge via the internet.
+The school has undergraduate, masters and doctoral courses in professional and academic modes.
+FGV CPDOC has the 2nd highest IGC scores in Brazil, measured against all educational institutions in the country.

 Second place in the Brazilian Education Ministry’s last General Course Index (IGC) ranking.